profe-ajedrez/Magenizer/README.md

  THIS document is ELECTRONIC
  ANDRES REYES
  N°3
- WORK AT: HEROIC SERVICES FOR FREE,
+ WORK AT: HEROICAL SERVICES FOR FREE,
  ADDRESS  :  666, Where The Braves Dies Street, Santiago, Chile.
  ...Some more of weird strings...
  RAW;